Munera: A Blockchain-Native Donation Infrastructure

 Rt = r(t) × Bt

-• B_t is the token balance in the vesting contract at time t.
+• Bt is the token balance in the vesting contract at time t.

-• r(t) is the release rate at time t (initially 0.02, or 2 %).
+• r(t) is the release rate at time t, initially set at 0.02, or 2%.

 5.1 Properties